 Not only does Cracking the AP US History Exam cover all the historical information for the APUSH exam, but it also spends ample time explaining the exam essays, including the tricky Document-Based Question.
 So basically, the book preps you for the AP US History exam's material and helps you get ready for the exam itself.

 The 2020 premium edition of the book also includes five full practice tests, which tend to be more challenging than the actual AP test.
 But this is good since it means you'll get the best AP practice possible.
-(Some prep books have the opposite problem in that their practice tests are too easy, causing you take the real test somewhat unprepared.)
+(Some prep books have the opposite problem in that their practice tests are too easy, causing you to take the real test somewhat unprepared.)

-Cracking the AP US History Exam also offers many helpful strategies for tackling multiple-choice questions and clearly explains how many raw points you should aim for to pass the test (get at least a 3) or ace it (get a 5), depending on your goal.
+In addition, Cracking the AP US History Exam offers many helpful strategies for tackling multiple-choice questions and clearly explains how many raw points you should aim for to pass the test (get at least a 3) or ace it (get a 5), depending on your goal.
 This info is extremely useful in helping you develop a strategy for the AP US History exam.

 Finally, the book provides you with access to the online AP Student Tools portal for more practice, study plans, and up-to-the-minute information about the test.